Large Outdoor Gathering Prompts Clampdown On Tents In Downtown Davis

-DAVIS (CBS13) — A large outdoor gathering in Downtown Davis last weekend that flouted COVID-19 safety protocols has prompted changes to the city’s temporary tent plan.
+DAVIS (CBS13) — Davis is making changes after a massive party last weekend under a tent set up by the city itself.

-Davis officials had organized the tents and tables to help local restaurants, which were restricted to takeout only, attract people to the city’s downtown core amid the coronavirus pandemic.READ MORE: Third Stimulus Check: When Could You Get Another Economic Relief Payment?
+Davis officials had organized the tents and tables to help local restaurants, which were restricted to takeout only, attract people to the city’s downtown core amid the coronavirus pandemic.READ MORE: DA Files Murder Charges Against Suspected Drunk Driver In Fatal West Sacramento Crash

 However, over the weekend, a large gathering took place in one of the downtown tents.

+“I came back in the morning [and] tables were flipped over,” Bernauer said.
+“Garbage [was] everywhere.”

 The city says they met with the Davis Downtown Business Association this week in response to the event.
-A series of changes have now been agreed upon to try and prevent such large gatherings from taking place again in Downtown Davis.
+A series of changes have now been agreed upon to try and prevent such large gatherings from taking place again.READ MORE: 2 Indicted For Trafficking Meth, Fentanyl To Rocklin For Mexican Drug Trafficking Organization

+“After we saw the video … we needed to make a change down here,” said Davis Police Chief Darren Pytel.

+Pytel says the larger tents were not assigned to businesses on that block.

 “The City is trying to help downtown businesses during the pandemic by allowing the flexible use of outdoor space, but public health has to come first” said Vice Mayor Lucas Frerichs in a statement.

-One large tent along G Street, between Second and Third streets, is being removed.
-Further, the city decided that there will be no general open container zone along G Street.MORE NEWS: FedEx Truck Jackknifes On I-80 In Roseville; Driver Suffers Minor Injuries
+The large tent along G Street, between Second and Third streets, is being removed.
+Further, the city decided that there will be no general open container zone along G Street.MORE NEWS: 5 Arrested In Large Drug Operation Bust In El Dorado County; Fentanyl, Heroin, Meth Seized

 Another tent along the E Street Plaza area is also being removed.